mdancho84/mdancho84.github.io/_posts/2019-01-14-business-results-with-data-science-education.md

 ---
 layout: post
-title: "How To Deliver Business Results through Data Science Education"
+title: "How To Deliver Business Results Through Data Science Education"
 date:   2019-01-14 14:37:01
 excerpt: "This is an overview of what Business Science is doing differently to empower students to generate business value with data science."
 author: "Matt Dancho"